The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 This is the entire political establishment around the world, the drive-by media, all of the smart people have just this weekend been awakened by the Brexit vote.

-Again, one of the themes of the whole stack I have today is how shocked, how Stunned the establishment, the ruling class around the world was at this vote.
+Again, one of the themes of the whole stack I have today is how shocked, how stunned the establishment, the ruling class around the world was at this vote.

 They really didn't have any idea.

-So in advance of getting into that and setting it up, I want to read, and I I spent 25 minutes on this.
+So in advance of getting into that and setting it up, I want to read, and I spent 25 minutes on this.

 I'm not going to do the whole thing.